-Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders must know two things about you: your ability to pay back the loan, and if you are willing to pay it back.
-To understand your ability to repay, they assess your income and debt ratio.
-To assess how willing you are to repay, they use your credit score.
+Before they decide on the terms of your mortgage loan, lenders want to know two things about you: your ability to pay back the loan, and how committed you are to repay the loan.
+To assess whether you can pay back the loan, they look at your income and debt ratio.
+To assess your willingness to pay back the mortgage loan, they consult your credit score.

-Fair Isaac and Company developed the first FICO score to help lenders assess creditworthines.
-You can learn more about FICO here.
+Fair Isaac and Company built the original FICO score to help lenders assess creditworthines.
+We've written more on FICO here.

-Credit scores only consider the information contained in your credit reports.
-They don't consider income, savings, amount of down payment, or factors like gender, race, national origin or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was developed as a way to consider only that which was relevant to a borrower's willingness to pay back the lender.
+Credit scores only assess the information contained in your credit reports.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as bad a word when these scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering other irrelevant factors.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
-Your score reflects the good and the bad in your credit history.
-Late payments will lower your credit score, but consistently making future payments on time will raise your score.
+Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score results from positive and negative items in your credit report.
+Late payments count against your score, but a consistent record of paying on time will improve it.

-For the agencies to calculate a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is enough information in your report to build a score.
-Some people don't have a long enough credit history to get a credit score.
-They may need to build up a credit history before they apply.
+For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
+This payment history ensures that there is enough information in your report to calculate an accurate score.
+Some folks don't have a long enough credit history to get a credit score.
+They should spend some time building up credit history before they apply for a loan.

 First Community Bank of Central Al. can answer questions about credit reports and many others.
-Give us a call: (334) 285-8850.
+Call us: (334) 285-8850.